wkiri/MTE/src/pds4_bundle_template/document/readme.txt

 publications.
 In this PDS bundle, the relational database for each mission is expressed as several .csv files, one per table in the database.
 These tables can be used independently or read in to enable searches and joins across the tables.
-Please see MTE-schema.jpg for a visual depiction of the relationships between tables.
+Please see mte_schema.jpg for a visual depiction of the relationships between tables.

 - targets.csv: Table listing all targets that appear in the document collection.
+This is not an official mission target list.
+Only targets that appear in the MTE document collection are included.
+  Target names in this table may include abbreviations  and misspellings, according to how the targets appear in the source documents.
+See the aliases table to obtain the mapping between target name variations and the canonical target name.

   Fields include the target id, target name, and mission code.
   * The target name, for consistency, encodes spaces as underscores, capitalizes the first letter of each word, and ensures terminal numbers are separated from the name by an underscore.
-  * The mission code is "mpf", "phx", or "mer2".
+  * The mission code is "mpf", "phx", or "mer2" (Spirit).
   * The target id consists of the target name, a hyphen, and the mission code.
-It allows disambiguation when target names are re-used between missions.
+It allows disambiguation when a target name is used independently by more than one mission.

 - aliases.csv: Table linking target name variants (as they appear in a document, standardized as above) to a canonical target name.
 This